How to use Log4j SDK v2

 bulk / single

-Throughput when sending a log of 1kb size in a single thread for 1 minute
+Throughput when sending 1 KB logs from a single thread for 1 minute

 • thrift